BeroBrine/kvmGPU/README.md

 9. While selecting the disks we will encounter that there is not drive listed.
 This is because we have chosen the disk driver to be VirtIO instead of SATA. <br>
 ![Screenshot from 2023-09-12 09-52-07](/screenshots/disk.png) <br>
 10. We will need to install drivers for VirtIO.
 Click on the Load driver option below refresh.
 Click on the Browse option and select the VirtIO iso we had passed through before.
-11. In the drop down list we will find viostor. click on that and go to w10 and select amd64 for x64 architecture.
+11. In the drop down list we will find viostor at the bottom.
+Click on that and go to w10 and select amd64 for x64 architecture.
 12. The driver should be listed by the name "Red Hat VirtIO SCSI controller".
 Install this driver.
 13. We can continue the rest of the installation normally.
 14. Setup windows until we boot into Home Screen.